 This customer was really worried about the outward visibility for solar screens.
 He was really worried about seeing through the solar screens.
 Once I put the solar screens up he was pleasantly surprised.
 Once I installed the 90% solar screens his fears were quickly eliminated.
 He was very happy with how well he could see through the solar screens.

 The solar screen color of fabric that we used is the chocolate fabric, and the framing color that we used is white.
 Taking a look at this picture (below) here showing the left side of the home, you’re going to see two rectangular windows with an arch on top of those two rectangular windows.
+This turned out to be a beautiful Buda TX solar window screen installation.

 As illustrated here on the Q&A page you will see how we show it’s one solar screen per window.
 In this picture (above) you see there shown to the right of the picture three solar screens, which means there are three windows, two 46×60 windows, and an 92 wide arch on top of them.